 Play around with settings until you achieve the desired result.

-The tone curve lets you add your own creative touch and customize the film effect.
+The tone curve lets you add your creative touch and customize the film effect.

 Step 5: Manipulating Colors with HSL